Skip to content

 For virtuoso performer-composers like Beethoven, concertos were designed as personal showpieces.

-A Beethoven craftsmanly trademark: the entire concerto will turn around a few ideas heard in the beginning.
-The first measure is a rising figure, the second measure a down-striding scale, the third measure a martial drumbeat by way of what musicians call a “dotted” rhythm.
+The entire concerto will turn around a few ideas from the beginning.
+The first measure is a rising figure, the second measure a down-striding scale, the third measure a martial drumbeat.
 Separately and together, these ideas will pervade the first movement and beyond.
-The opening string phrase is echoed by the winds, who add another fundamental idea: a line that rises up to a piercing dissonance on A-flat.
-In various guises, that dissonant A-flat (aka G-sharp) will resonate throughout the piece.
-The second theme of the opening movement is a lyrical contrast to the sternly militant opening, and brings us to the piano’s entrance on an explosive up-rushing scale (an idea that will mark the solo voice throughout).
-The soloist then takes up the main theme, establishing a commanding personality in the dialogue with the orchestra.
-It is as if the music has found its leader.
-Much of the movement from the solo entrance on, especially the middle development section, is dominated by the drumbeat figure in constantly new forms.
+The most important, as it turns out, is not one of the melodic motifs but rather the drumbeat rhythm.
+The opening string phrase is echoed a step higher by the winds, who add another fundamental idea: a line that rises up to a piercing dissonance on A-flat.
+In various guises, that dissonant A-flat will resonate throughout the piece and find its resolution only at the end.

 Jan Swafford is a prizewinning composer and writer whose most recent book, published in December 2020, is Mozart: The Reign of Love.
 His other acclaimed books include Beethoven: Anguish and Triumph, Johannes Brahms: A Biography, The Vintage Guide to Classical Music, and Language of the Spirit: An Introduction to Classical Music.
 He is an alumnus of the Tanglewood Music Center, where he studied composition.